Meet The Face Of

 NEC’s Face Recognition Technology

-Hitoshi Imaoka, Japan’s Medal with Purple Ribbon^ award recipient and creator of NEC’s award-winning face recognition technology, talks about the present state of the technology and future growth opportunities in the biometrics industry.
+Hitoshi Imaoka, a recipient of the Japanese government’s Medal with Purple Ribbon award and creator of NEC’s award-winning face recognition technology, talks about the present state of the technology and future growth opportunities in the biometrics industry.

 As a global leader in biometrics technology, NEC is proud to have introduced face recognition to many countries and governments around the world.
 Recently, it was showcased at the entrance/exit gates of the G7 Digital and Tech Ministers’ Meeting in Takasaki, Gunma in April 2023.
 In the following months, another demonstration was also conducted at the G7 Hiroshima Summit in May and NEC's initiatives in the field were further showcased at an exhibition during the G7 Mie-Ise-Shima Transportation Ministers’ Meeting in June.